Mount Mitchell Summit and Balsam Nature Trail

 Sunrise and early morning are especially beautiful on the summit as the sun rises over the rolling mountain terrain to the east, painting the sky in warm hues of yellow and orange.

-The trail descends into the forest, hiking through a landscape of extraordinary, high-elevation varieties of plants.
+The trail descends, hiking through a landscape of extraordinary, high-elevation varieties of plants.
 The elements near the Mt Mitchell summit are raw, dominated by wind, ice, snow and fog, and usually-cold temperatures (often 10-20 degrees lower than in nearby Asheville).
 Many plant varieties that thrive here near the summit are only found in northern states and Canada; informational signs along the trail educate on the forest’s unique plants and ecosystem.

 The hike loops to the northeast at .55 mile, continuing to follow the Balsam Nature Trail as the Mt Mitchell Trail veers south.
 The hike arcs to the northwest, beginning a short, moderate climb back toward the mountain’s summit.
 Wildflowers and fern stretch to reach sunlight under the dense evergreen tree canopy.